Excerpted from the book on conscious entrepreneurship and business management, Business Black Belt

 First, let’s identify a simple problem most of us are afflicted with: the need to be polite.
 When I was a little boy, my grandmother told me that there are three things you never ask a lady:

 Of course, these became the three most important things I wanted to know.
 When I was 6, I was tasked with greeting my parent’s dinner party guests.
 When the doorbell rang, I would open the door and say, “Hello, how do you do?
-My name is Burke.”
+My name is Burke!” and shake hands with my strongest grip.
 After about 3-4 couples arrived, I opened the door again to see a very large woman.
-“How much do you weigh?!?”
+“Whoa, how much do you weigh?!?”
 (OMG!)
 Oops!
 She was huge and I just blurted that out.
 And, yes, I got in a lot of trouble!
 (It’s amusing how kids have no problem asking questions, until we get the idea that it’s bad.
 And that question is arguably a bad one to ask anytime!)
 However, we grow up learning that there are questions you don’t ask and things you don’t talk about.
 In fact, over time we learn that we’re better off not asking many questions at all for fear of making a mistake or committing some kind of social faux pas.
 Today, we run the risk of being politically incorrect or outright “cancelled.”

 It’s different in business.
 The inability to ask probing questions can kill you if you don’t ask crucial questions for fear of offending someone.
 We really must ask the kinds of questions that may seem offensive or distrusting: